Nestle's Special.T to get first big test in tea-loving Japan

-ZURICH Global food company Nestle NESN.VX is to launch its high-tech tea-maker, modelled on its Nespresso coffee brewer, in Japan, the first time the product will go on sale in a big tea-drinking country.
+ZURICH, July 31 Global food company Nestle is to launch its high-tech tea-maker, modelled on its Nespresso coffee brewer, in Japan, the first time the product will go on sale in a big tea-drinking country.

 Nestle launched the tea-maker - Special.T - in 2010 in a few European countries, largely copying the business model of its $4 billion Nespresso coffee brand, its fastest-growing business for years.